 St Vincent and the Grenadines has ratified all key international conventions on child labour, and established its own laws to regulate the issue.
-However, a recent report found gaps in the legal framework that is needed to adequately protect children from the worst forms of child labour, including the minimum age for hazardous work and the use of children in illicit activities.
+However, a recent report found gaps in the legal framework that is required to adequately protect children from the worst forms of child labour, including the minimum age for hazardous work and the use of children in illicit activities.

 This concern does not apply to us, as we obtain our cocoa from two sources:

 All of our employees are aged 18 or over and have provided proof of this in the form of an NIS number.
 All are paid directly into their bank account; we make no cash payments, nor do we engage in piece work of any kind.
 As such, there is absolutely no possibility of any child labour on our farms.

 (ii) Around 10% comes from selected farmers who sell their cocoa to us.

 Growing cocoa is not widespread in St Vincent.
 Our farmers grow cocoa in addition to their standard cash crops such as bananas, dasheen, and other ground provisions.
 None of these farmers grow more than a few acres, which eliminates the need for child labour.
 Moreover, we know each of our farmers on an individual basis and visit them regularly.

 In all of our 11 years farming cocoa in St Vincent, we have never come across a single incident of child labour.
 This is our absolute promise.

 2. Forced Labour